Topological classes of higher-dimensional black holes in massive gravity: Conclusion and discussion

 \section{Conclusion and discussion}

-In this work, we studied the thermodynamic topology of the five-, six- and seven-dimensional anti-de Sitter black holes in the ghost-free massive gravity.
-The topological numbers for these black holes obtained in the work are listed in Table 1.
+In this work, we studied the topological numbers of the five-, six- and seven-dimensional anti-de Sitter black holes in the ghost-free massive gravity.
+The numbers for these black holes obtained in the work are listed in Table 1.
 In the study, we first used the different values of the five-dimensional black holes' parameters and calculated their topological numbers.
 Due to the different values, the numbers of generation points, annihilation points and zero points are different.
-However, these data lead to the same topological number $W=1$ for the five-dimensional charged black hole, while the topological number for the uncharged black holes has two possibilities, namely, $W=0$ or $1$.
+However, these data lead to the same number for the five-dimensional charged black hole, while the number for the uncharged black holes is $0$ or $1$.
 Its specific values are determined by the values of the black holes' parameters.
 This situation also occurs in the six- and seven-dimensional black holes.